ifak/fences/README.md

 Python's default XML implementation `xml.etree.ElementTree` has a very poor support for namespaces (https://docs.python.org/3/library/xml.etree.elementtree.html#parsing-xml-with-namespaces).
 This might lead to problems when using the `targetNamespace` attribute in your XML schema.

+For Grammars:

+Fences currently does not generate invalid samples for grammars.